reidhaegele/poke-firebase/README.md

 ```ts
 onKey(event: any) {this.guess = event.target.value;}
 ```
-Finally, modify the existing fetchPoke function to reset those variables each time a new Pokemon is fetched:
+Finally, modify the existing fetchPoke function to reset those variables each time a new Pokémon is fetched:
 ```ts
 fetchPoke(): void {
     this.guess = ""